mamartam/product-preview-card-component/README.md

 - Responsive design basics

 ## 💻 The Process
 First, I reviewed the provided design and analyzed the layout to plan my workflow and decide where to start.
-Lately I was learning about `responsive web-design`.
-There are different learning paths at the Frontend Mentor platform and I started one of them which is called `Building responsive layouts`.
-So I'he read some informatiom from this and also wached videos made by https://www.youtube.com/@NetNinja - https://www.youtube.com/watch?v=TrLN2YId-5M&list=PL4cUxeGkcC9itC4TxYMzFCfveyutyPOCY&index=10 .
-It helped me to start buiding web pages with `grid` approach.
+At that time, I was learning more about responsive web design.
+On the Frontend Mentor platform, there are different learning paths, and I started one called `Building Responsive Layouts`.
+As part of this learning process, I read related materials and also found tutorials by https://www.youtube.com/@NetNinja - https://www.youtube.com/watch?v=TrLN2YId-5M&list=PL4cUxeGkcC9itC4TxYMzFCfveyutyPOCY&index=10 .
+It helped me better understand how to build layouts using the `CSS Grid ` approach.

-So in this project I began by creating the HTML file and building the basic page structure.
-I added all the content that would be displayed on the page and wrapped it in appropriate HTML elements.
-I also used semantic HTML tags to improve the structure and readability of the markup.
+For this project, I began by creating the HTML file and building the basic page structure.
+I added all the content that would be displayed on the page and wrapped it in appropriate and semantic HTML elements to improve the structure and readability of the markup.

 During development, I focused on keeping the code clean and well-organized.
-For spacing, I mainly used `gap`'s.
+I primarily used the `gap` property for spacing, which helped maintain consistent and readable layouts.

-Finally, I continuously compared the page with the original design and added small improvements to make the layout and styles as close to the mockup as possible.
+Finally, I continuously compared the page with the original design and made small adjustments to ensure the layout and styles matched the mockup as closely as possible.

 ## 📚 What I Learned
 - How to use grid approuch to create responsive design
 - How to use mix of grid and media quires in one project to make it responsive

-## 🚀 How It Can Be Improved?
+## 🚀 How Can It Be Improved?

 - Replace generic div elements with more semantic HTML elements (e.g. <section>, <article>) to improve structure and accessibility.
 - Group related styles together and consider using CSS custom properties (variables) for colors and fonts to improve maintainability.